danjac/radiofeed-app/README.md

 You can use these images if you want, or use a local install of PostgreSQL or Redis.

+Current tested versions are PostgreSQL 14+ and Redis 6.2+.

 If you want to use the Docker images just run:

 ```bash